ristica/solid-principles/README.md

 # solid-principles

-implementation of the SOLID principles from start to end (of every letter)
+implementation of the SOLID principles
+  - each letter has it's own start / end projects